lyzadanger/lyza-dot-com/src/proto/index.md

 3. And make sure <small>small text</small> looks OK

 These basic elements I'll take care of now.
 If there are additional elements that need styling, I'll style them as they come up.

+#### Post component

+I'm creating a very, very basic CSS file for the `Post` component so that I can get the text off the left wall for narrow screens.
+That's all I'm doing, and then using `@import` to get it in place.